wscott/fplan/README.md

 This little calculator is a retirement planner designed to explore optimial withdraws from savings and IRA accounts.
-It uses a Linear Programming solution to maximize the minimum abount of money available to spend.
-As a side effect it minimizes the taxes that needs to be spend.
+It uses a Linear Programming solution to maximize the minimum amount of money available to spend.
+As a side effect it minimizes the taxes that needs to be spent.

 This is similar to the ideas of James Welch at www.i-orp.com but I wanted to explore some new ideas.
 ORP continues to be a much more complete tool.
-This version is mainly aimed at people who retire well before 59.5.
+This version is mainly aimed at people who retire well before age 59.5.

 ## Currently modeled

 * aftertax, IRA and Roth spending
 * IRA->Roth conversions
 * Federal income tax on IRA spending with 2017 tables
-* Simplistic capital gains assuming an average cost basis at a fixed 15%
+* Simplistic capital gains, assuming an average cost basis, at a fixed 15%
 * Roth withdraw limitations before age 59
 * Early IRA withdrawals have a 10% penalty. (this is added to 'tax')
 * inflation